-Icon Item Description 1 Microphone Internal digital microphone for sound recording.
-2 Webcam shutter Slide the shutter to the right to cover the webcam.
-Slide left to open it.
-3 Webcam Web camera for video communication.
+Icon Item Description 1 Microphones Internal digital microphones for sound recording.
+2 Webcam Web camera for video communication.
 A light next to the webcam indicates that the webcam is active.
-4 Screen with lay-flat hinge Displays computer output.
+3 Screen with lay-flat hinge Displays computer output, supports touch or non-touch option.
+4 Webcam shutter Slide the shutter to the left to cover the webcam.
+Slide right to open it.